AnansiCo/.github/profile/README.md

 ## Project Flow

 1. User creates a new wallet using a secure passkey login (no mnemonics needed).
-2. User interacts with the Anansi wallet interface to send and receive crypto on the Botanix blockchain.
+2. Each smart account is bound to a unique name which is registered on our smart contracts.
-3. Transactions are processed through our ERC-4337 implementation on Botanix, ensuring security and efficiency.
+3. User interacts with the Anansi wallet interface to send and receive crypto on the Botanix blockchain.
-4. (Future) Users will be able to leverage Anansi's multi-chain support for transactions on additional blockchains.
+4. Transactions are processed through our ERC-4337 implementation on Botanix, ensuring security and efficiency.

 ## Project Highlights